semgrep/semgrep-docs/docs/experiments/extract-mode.md

 ### `extract`

 The `extract` key is required when in extract mode.
-The value must be a metavariable appearing in your pattern(s), and Semgrep extracts the value bound to that metavariable.
+The value must be a metavariable appearing in your pattern(s).
+Semgrep uses the code bound to the metavariable for subsequent queries of non-extract mode rules targeting `dest-language`.

 ### `dest-language`